plausible/docs/docs/users-roles.md

 Viewers and admins do not need to have a paid subscription.
 As long as they are not the owner of any site added to Plausible, they can continue accessing stats with a free account
 :::

 * Click on the "**Invite**" button.
 We will send an email to the invited person to notify them about your invitation.
-They will need to register for a Plausible account (or log in to their existing Plausible account) and accept your invitation
+They will need to register for a Plausible account (or log in to their existing Plausible account) and accept your invitation.
+All invitations expire after 48 hours.

 :::note
 Want to share a single dashboard with someone without them needing a Plausible account?
 Our [private and secure shared links](shared-links.md) are a great way to share the stats